cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```
 The first line refer to Fresh components, while the second one refers to the web components.
 It's probably a good idea to put those files in a separate folder within `static`.

 Another option for using `tailwind` with web components in Fresh is to use JSX as the custom element's content.
-In this case, the content is annotated with the tailwind classes.
+In this case, the content is annotated with the tailwind selectors.
 Here's an example:

 ```ts
     <counter-wc>